Italian Pasta Salad

 Olives: I used black olives, but you could also add kalamata olives for some tang!

-Artichokes: marinated artichokes add delicious flavor to this salad.
+Artichokes: marinated artichokes add delicious flavor to this salad, but if you can’t find marinated the regular canned artichokes work just fine.

 Red onion: is always a must for a good Italian salad.
 You can dice it or thinly slice it!

-Parmesan: fresh parmesan cheese is a must for this salad because it adds so much flavor and richness.
+Parmigiano Reggiano: freshly grated parm is a must for this pasta salad because it adds so much flavor and richness.
+Not to mention, the cheesiness coating each pasta noodle is what brings me back for each bite!

 Dressing: I use a simple homemade Italian vinaigrette to dress this salad, which adds moisture and most of the flavor!
-For that, you’ll need quality olive oil, red wine vinegar, garlic powder, and maple syrup or honey.
+For that, you’ll need quality olive oil, red wine vinegar, fresh basil, dried oregano, garlic, and maple syrup or honey.

 How to Make It